ellen-min/galacticus-interfacing/README.md

-# fortran-python interfacing and testing for galacticus software.
+# Fortran-Python interfacing and testing for GALACTICUS software.